Beta cell: Insulin secretion

 In beta cells, insulin release is stimulated primarily by glucose present in the blood.
-As circulating glucose levels rise such as after ingesting a meal, insulin is secreted in a dose-dependent fashion.
+As circulating glucose levels rise, such as after ingesting a meal, insulin is secreted in a dose-dependent fashion.
 This system of release is commonly referred to as glucose-stimulated insulin secretion (GSIS).
-There are four key pieces to the triggering pathway of GSIS: GLUT2 dependent glucose uptake, glucose metabolism, KATP channel closure, and the opening of voltage gated calcium channels causing insulin granule fusion and exocytosis.
+There are four key events to the triggering pathway of GSIS: GLUT dependent glucose uptake, glucose metabolism, KATP channel closure, and the opening of voltage gated calcium channels causing insulin granule fusion and exocytosis.

-Voltage-gated calcium channels and ATP-sensitive potassium ion channels are embedded in the plasma membrane of beta cells.
-These ATP-sensitive potassium ion channels are normally open and the calcium ion channels are normally closed.
-Potassium ions diffuse out of the cell, down their concentration gradient, making the inside of the cell more negative with respect to the outside (as potassium ions carry a positive charge).
+Voltage-gated calcium channels and ATP-sensitive potassium ion channels (KATP channels) are embedded in the plasma membrane of beta cells.
+Under non-glucose stimulated conditions, the KATP channels are open and the voltage gated calcium channels are closed.
+Via the KATP channels, potassium ions move out of the cell, down their concentration gradient, making the inside of the cell more negative with respect to the outside (as potassium ions carry a positive charge).
 At rest, this creates a potential difference across the cell surface membrane of -70mV.

-When the glucose concentration outside the cell is high, glucose molecules move into the cell by facilitated diffusion, down its concentration gradient through the GLUT2 transporter.
+When the glucose concentration outside the cell is high, glucose molecules move into the cell by facilitated diffusion, down its concentration gradient through glucose transporters (GLUT).
+Rodent beta cells primarily express the GLUT2 isoform, whereas human beta cells, although also expressing GLUT2, mainly make use of GLUT1 and GLUT3 isoforms.
 Since beta cells use glucokinase to catalyze the first step of glycolysis, metabolism only occurs around physiological blood glucose levels and above.
-Metabolism of the glucose produces ATP, which increases the ATP to ADP ratio.
+Metabolism of glucose produces ATP, which increases the ATP to ADP ratio.

-The ATP-sensitive potassium ion channels close when this ratio rises.
-This means that potassium ions can no longer diffuse out of the cell.
+The KATP channels close when the ATP to ADP ratio rises.
+The closure of the KATP channels causes the outward potassium ion current to diminish, leading to inward currents of potassium ions dominating.
 As a result, the potential difference across the membrane becomes more positive (as potassium ions accumulate inside the cell).
-This change in potential difference opens the voltage-gated calcium channels, which allows calcium ions from outside the cell to diffuse in down their concentration gradient.
-When the calcium ions enter the cell, they cause vesicles containing insulin to move to, and fuse with, the cell surface membrane, releasing insulin by exocytosis into the hepatic portal vein.
+This change in potential difference opens the voltage-gated calcium channels, which allows calcium ions from outside the cell to move into the cell down their concentration gradient.
+When the calcium ions enter the cell, they cause vesicles containing insulin to move to, and fuse with, the cell surface membrane, releasing insulin by exocytosis into the pancreatic capillaries.
+The venous blood then eventually empties into the hepatic portal vein.

 In addition to the triggering pathway, the amplifying pathway can cause increased insulin secretion without a further increase in intracellular calcium levels.
-The amplifying pathway is modulated by byproducts of glucose metabolism along with various intracellular signaling pathways.
+The amplifying pathway is modulated by byproducts of glucose metabolism along with various intracellular signaling pathways; incretin hormone signaling being one important example.